 On the other hand, in the summer, direct sunlight and intense heat can bake stains like bird droppings and bug splatters on the exterior of your vehicle.
 It can also wear down your car by discoloring the paint and causing fading.
 So, you may be convinced to wash your car more regularly during summertime.

 In the winter, if the temperatures drop too low, you should not wash your car.
 The threshold for this is 0 degrees Celsius or 32 degrees Fahrenheit.
 This is because the water used in washing your vehicle can freeze, causing jams in hinges, handles, and locks.
 You will then have to shell out money to fix them up.

 In the summer, washing under harsh sunlight means rapid evaporation, which dries up the water used and leaves stubborn and unsightly spots.
 As a result, you will have to invest more time and effort into providing special spot treatments.

-How you use your car
+How do you use your car?